saiyam911/learning-library/workshops/cloud-native-devops-workshop/accs-dhcs-twitter/README.md

 #### SSH to the VM ####

 + A DHCS instance has already been provisioned for the lab.
-The instructor will [share](artifacts/dhcs-instance.md) the instance details with you.
+The instance details are available [here](artifacts/dhcs-instance.md), all the DHCS environment information that you would need to complete the lab and present in the file.

 + SSH as `opc` with the `privatekey `to the VM using the `IP address` from the previous step.
 You could use PuTTY or the SSH command.
 Further information [here](https://docs.oracle.com/en/cloud/paas/data-hub-cloud/user/connecting-cluster-node-secure-shell-ssh.html#GUID-16765BDA-5713-43C7-82D4-5EE62E31C481)
 + As `oracle` user, log into Cassandra using `cqlsh`
 	+ `sudo su oracle`
 	+ cqlsh -u admin \`hostname\`
+	+ the password is the same as the DHCS Password that is mentioned [here](https://github.com/dvukmano/learning-library/blob/master/workshops/cloud-native-devops-workshop/accs-dhcs-twitter/artifacts/dhcs-instance.md)

 ![](images/7.PNG)

 #### Create a unique keyspace ####

 Choose a unique name for your keyspace and create it.
-Lets take `tweetspace9464` to proceed.
+Lets take `tweetspace9464` in this case to proceed.

 `CREATE KEYSPACE tweetspace9464 WITH REPLICATION = { 'class' : 'SimpleStrategy', 'replication_factor' : 1 };`